 As settlers, they lived near the farm of Col. Barnabas Bates, and once secretly removed some of the colonel's honey that did not belong to them.
 According to Warner's History of Dakota County, Bates:

 ...noticed a large number of bees on some cobs and watching take their flight soon found their home in a large leaning burr-oak tree, just over the brow of the hill to the north.
 He expected to cut it that fall but when he went down he found that some one had been ahead of him and taken the honey away, after hiving the bees in a box where they were busily at work.
 It was Henry Ream and his son Marcel who had cheated him out of his honey, but this fact he did not know until the lapse of nearly thirty years, and, of course, it was not worth while quarrelling about it then.
 Henry Ream now has a large number of stands of bees and could easily return the borrowed honey with thirty years interest thereon.

-At the top of the bluffs of their farm, many decades earlier, the Lewis and Clark Expedition has passed by, observing hundreds of graves of Omaha nation natives, all who had died of smallpox, the graves being visible as late as the 1890s.
+At the top of the bluffs of their farm, many decades earlier, the Lewis and Clark Expedition has marched by, observing hundreds of graves of Omaha natives, all of whom had died of smallpox, their graves being visible as late as the 1890s.